dutch pancake recipe

 3. Beat your batter until smooth.
 You might be able to whisk it by hand to blend the lumps out but go ahead and pull your blender out if needed to get a smooth batter.

-5. Bake it for about 20 minutes or until it is golden brown
+5. Bake it for about 20 minutes or until it is lightly brown.

 Oven pancakes are easy and fast.
 A great breakfast idea for busy families.